The third bill, SB 252, now two-year legislation, continues to build momentum

 Up next: Senate Bill 252

 Introduced by Senator Lena Gonzalez with joint authors Wiener, and Stern, Senate Bill 252 (SB 252), would require California’s public pensions –CalPERS and CalSTRS, the largest pension funds in the U.S. – to divest from fossil fuel companies by 2031 (with an additional 5-year off-ramp should the funds encounter specified market conditions).
-SB 252 has already demonstrated tremendous momentum, clearing three Senate committees and a full Senate floor vote, while also picking up endorsements up and down the state: from the County of Humboldt, to Oakland City Attorney, Barbara J. Parker, to State Treasurer Fiona Ma, to the Los Angeles Times Editorial Board.
+SB 252 has already demonstrated tremendous momentum, clearing three Senate committees and a full Senate floor vote, while also picking up endorsements up and down the state: from the County of Humboldt, to Oakland City Attorney, Barbara J. Parker as well as the City of Oakland, to State Treasurer Fiona Ma, to the Los Angeles Times Editorial Board.
 With California becoming the world’s fifth largest economy, the state is poised to lead the financial sector into a new era of financial prudence and risk-managed growth by removing toxic and volatile fossil fuel holdings from CalPERS and CalSTRS.
 A two-year bill, SB 252 next goes before the Assembly Public Employment and Retirement Committee in 2024.
 The bill is co-sponsored by California Faculty Association (SEIU Local 1983) and Fossil Free California.

 # # #